 What is value investing?
-It is the investing strategy that looks at a stock’s price when it is lower than the company’s intrinsic value.
+The investing strategy looks at a stock’s price when it is lower than the company’s intrinsic value.
 It is, quite literally, buying low and selling high, although Buffett himself does not sell very often.

-If you look at Buffett’s portfolio, nothing will really blow you away.
-He doesn’t take very many risks and he notably doesn’t invest in industries or companies he doesn’t understand.
+If you look at Buffett’s portfolio, nothing will blow you away.
+He doesn’t take many risks or invest in industries or companies he doesn’t understand.

-He looks at buying stocks in a company as taking part ownership, rather than as a vehicle for capital gains.
-Buffett believes that if the company can make money in the long–term, the stock price and the market will catch up.
+He considers buying stocks in a company as taking part ownership rather than a vehicle for capital gains.
+Buffett believes that if the company can make money in the long–-term, the stock price and the market will catch up.

-But not all of us have the same advantage of time in the market.
+But not all of us have the same time advantage in the market.
 Buffett notoriously did not become a billionaire until he was 50.
-It is said that 99% of his fortune was made after he was 50 years old.
-So is Warren Buffett investing actually good?
+It is said that 99% of his fortune was made after he was 50.
+So, is Warren Buffett’s investing good?
 Or is he just invested long enough for his stocks to all rise?

 Honestly, it’s probably a little of both.
-A lot of his success has to do with being able to choose the right stocks in the right industries at the right time.
+Much of his success involves choosing the right stocks in the right industries at the right time.
 The other ingredient for the recipe of success is staying invested for decades.

 What Does Buffett Look for in a Stock?

-Buffett has a checklist of several characteristics before he decides on investing in a stock.
+Buffett has a checklist of several characteristics before investing in a stock.

 He is known to be patient and picky about which stocks he ultimately buys.
-But hey, with his track record, it’s hard to really argue against anything he does when it comes to investing!
-Here are a few things Warren Buffett investing tips for what he looks for in a stock.
+With his track record, it’s hard to argue against anything he does regarding investing!
+Here are a few investing tips Warren Buffett uses for what he looks for in a stock.

 Specifically, is the company profitable?
-Scanning the Warren Buffett investing portfolio you won’t find many pre-revenue growth stocks.
+Scanning the Warren Buffett investing portfolio, you won’t find many pre-revenue growth stocks.
 Buffett loves profitable companies with a long history of success and a strong ROE or Return on Equity.
 Why is ROE important?
-It is one of the leading indicators of how much shareholders make on their investment.
+It is one of the leading indicators of how much shareholders make on their investments.

 Along with making money, Warren Buffett investing asks if the company is making a good profit.
 Profit margins are a key metric in determining a company’s sustainable profitability.

 When looking at profit margins, Buffett looks at the history of the stock.
-Not only are profit margins a good sign, but if the company is able to grow its profit margins, it means management is putting in the work to continue to grow the business.
+Not only are profit margins a good sign, but if the company can grow its profit margins, it means management is putting in the work to continue to grow the business.

 A very important part of the WarrenBuffett investing style is to know the company and the sector.
 Investing in things you don’t understand can lead to mistakes.

-Buffett does not invest in SaaS companies or cryptocurrencies, but he has plenty of other value sectors in his portfolio.
+Buffett does not invest in SaaS companies or cryptocurrencies but has plenty of other value sectors in his portfolio.

-Understanding what you invest in is important for knowing what could go right, but more importantly, what could potentially go wrong.
+Understanding what you invest in is important for knowing what could go right and, more importantly, what could go wrong.

 Most importantly, the Warren Buffett investing style is a noted frugal investor.
 The stocks Buffett invests in generally do not trade at high multiples.
-When he looks to buy a stock, it needs to be cheaper than the intrinsic value of the company.
+When he looks to buy a stock, it needs to be cheaper than the company’s intrinsic value.

 This is the crux of value investing and why Buffett has seen such high returns on his investments.
 Remember, the stock price is different from the stock’s value.